 - supporting projects associated with cultural gatherings and low-impact water recreation, including options to refurbish weirs at Wilcannia (NSW) and Cunnamulla (Qld)

-- annual reporting by the Murray–Darling Basin Authority on how Indigenous values and water uses are considered in environmental water use and how Indigenous people are involved in decision‑making
+- annual reporting by the Murray–Darling Basin Authority started in 2018 on how Indigenous values and water uses are considered in environmental water use and how Indigenous people are involved in decision‑making

-The Australian Government will work with Basin states and Indigenous stakeholders to deliver initiatives to improve water access for Indigenous communities in the Murray–Darling Basin.
+The Australian Government is working with Basin states and Indigenous stakeholders to deliver initiatives to improve water access for Indigenous communities in the Murray–Darling Basin.

 Learn more about the Murray–Darling Basin Plan